 You really want to make sure that you stay in the old town of Bukhara.
 That way you really feel the atmosphere of the ancient city, and you have the main attractions right on your doorstep.
-Trust me when I say that the new part of town is too far to walk from and to each day.
+The new part of town is too far to walk from and to each day.

-A selection of the best Bukhara hotels are shortlisted below and cater to a range of budgets and preferences.
+A selection of the best Bukhara hotels are shortlisted below.
+They cater to a range of budgets and preferences.

-The clear choice for backpackers in Uzbekistan is Rumi – a local hostel with an excellent reputation that was named after the beloved Persian poet.
+The clear choice for backpackers in Uzbekistan is Rumi.
+This is a local hostel with an excellent reputation that was named after the beloved Persian poet.

 Getting to Bukhara

 It’s easy to get to Bukhara from Uzbekistan’s major cities.
 Trains run to Bukhara from Samarkand, Tashkent, and Khiva.

 However, schedules do not always operate daily.
 You can check the timetables here.

 The city’s train station sits slightly on the outskirts of Bukhara so you either need to take a cab or take the bus for 1500 som.
 Uzbek cabbies always try and overcharge so keep in mind that it should be no more than 5000 som.

 Bukhara is also serviced by Bukhara International Airport.
 If you are flying directly into the city, it is easy for you to get the bus.
 Buses run between the airport and the city, and several hotels can organise transfers for you.